raul23/SimulRPi/README.rst

 between brackets is the associated GPIO channel number.
 Here the "LED" on channel 22 toggles between on and off when a key is pressed.

-..
-   IMPORTANT:
-   GitHub uses `:warning:`
-   PyPI uses **Important**
-   readthedocs uses `.. important::`

 `:warning:`

    This library is not a Raspberry Pi emulator nor a complete mock-up of `RPi.GPIO`_, only the most important functions that I needed for my `Darth-Vader-RPi`_ project were added.

    If there is enough interest in this library, I will eventually mock more